ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Block-Modifications/basic-block-program-output.md

 ```
 ------------------------
-Expected output length does not match!
-Something went wrong in `basic-block-program.pt`
+Warning, output length does not match (20 vs 22)!
+You probably have some newlines in the output... `basic-block-program.pt`
 Showing as much of the diff as possible...

 File diff